elsayedelmandoh/Medical-Image-Analysis-with-VGG16-ResNet-CNN/README.md

 ## Project Objectives

-This project involves building a Convolutional Neural Network (CNN) model to analyze medical images, such as X-rays or MRIs, for detecting diseases or abnormalities.
-The goal is to develop a robust model that can accurately classify images into binary classes: normal or pneumonia.
+In this project, you will build Convolutional Neural Network (CNN), VGG16, and ResNet models for medical image analysis, such as X-rays or MRIs, for detecting diseases or abnormalities.
+The goal is to analyze medical images, such as X-rays or MRIs, to detect diseases or abnormalities.

 1. **Exploratory Data Analysis (EDA):** Analyze the dataset, explore correlations between features, and handle outliers or missing values.